 One-out-of-five Americans over the age of 65 suffers from some form of diabetes.
 While the affects of diabetes can be effectively managed, it becomes increasingly difficult to administer the proper care as someone ages.
 This is not only due to the natural slowing down of a person in their golden years, but also the increased risk of other complications arising, such as the onset of dementia and other cognitive and physical conditions.

 As a family caregiver, keeping up to speed with all the daily treatments an elderly loved one with diabetes requires can be an overwhelming task.
-Many people in this situation turn to the services of an elder care provider, such Encompass Senior Solutions.
+Many people in this situation turn to the services of an elder care provider, such Physicians Choice Private Duty.
 If you require services in Omaha and surrounding areas, contact us today.

 Signs of and symptoms of diabetes